fru-old/jsdoc-at-examples/readme.md

 })();
 ```

 The @expose JSDoc tag adds gYearMonth to the global scope after it is declared.
+Without this the test would fail because gYearMonth is undefined.

 FAQ
 ---